 Bergamo is also the birthplace of stracciatella ice-cream (aka the vanilla-flavored ice cream with crunchy chocolate pieces), which was invented by Enrico Panattoni, owner of La Marianna restaurant, in 1961.
 This place is a must when you are in town and you’ll find it on the way to the San Vigilio funicular, at San Alessandro gate.

 5. Off the tourist radar

 Bergamo is a great option to spend a pleasant day away from the crowds of Milan amid cobblestone streets and old palaces As I said earlier, many people make the mistake of missing out Bergamo on their way to more popular places in northern Italy, hence the town retains a peaceful and more authentic atmosphere.
 The majority of people you’ll see are locals, which is great because it will give you a much better feel for the local community.

 As you can see Bergamo is a fantastic city with loads of things to see and do.
 Try to plan an extra day or two next time you’ll fly to Orio al Serio airport, I promise you won’t be disappointed!

-- Bergamo city centre is only 5 km away from Orio al Serio airport and you can easily reach the city centre by taking the no.1 bus.
+- Bergamo city center is only 5 km away from Orio al Serio airport and you can easily reach the city center by taking the no.1 bus.
 Alternatively, if you are in Milan you can catch one of the many trains departing from the Central Station that will bring you to Bergamo in less than one hour.

 - If you need some refueling before heading back to the Lower Town, then grab a seat at Caffè della Funicolare on Piazza Mercato delle Scarpe for a refreshing drink and great views of the Città Bassa from the terrace.